The Frank Frazetta Calendar 1977 was the first calendar that featured paintings from the popular fantasy artist.

 The calendar measured 320 x 305 mm and was printed on bright white paper stock with a thicker card cover, and it sold for $4.95.
 Each month featured a full-page Frazetta painting, along with that month’s dates on the page below, while the centre spread featured a reproduction of The Destroyer, one of the artist’s most popular paintings.
 On the back cover was a short biography of the artist as well as contact details for those who wished to purchase reprints.

 The Frank Frazetta Calendar 1977 was such a success that a new calendar based on the artist’s work has appeared almost every year since.
-I have a copy of the 1979 calendar which I’ve posted here, in the meantime here’s the one from 1977 – click on the images for larger versions.
+I have a copy of the 1979 calendar which I’ve posted here, and click here for a look at the 1978 edition.
+In the meantime here’s the one from 1977 – click on the images for larger versions.
 (Please note: some of the paintings feature mild nudity).